 Keep smiling and being fantastic

-Please see below for key information about your learning, including a termly overview of what we will be covering in Year 4!
-Thank you to parents for your continued support
+Please see below for key information about your learning.
+Thank you to parents and carers for your continued support

 Homework: Homework is given out on a Friday and is due in the following Wednesday.
-Children will be given alternate maths and English tasks either via ActiveLearn (accessible via computer, tablet, smartphone etc.) or on a worksheet in their books.
-They will also receive a spelling sheet that is also to be completed as homework.
-If a child forgets or does not complete their homework on more than one occasion during a half-term then they will have to complete during catch-up.
+Maths homework is set via mymaths.co.uk (login details in children's homework books) or as a written activity in their homework books.
+Children will also receive a spelling sheet that is also to be completed weekly.

 Reading: As Dr Seuss once said, “The more you read, the more you know, the more you learn, the more places you'll go!”
 It is important that children are regularly reading both in and outside of school.
 Please aim to read with your child at minimum of 3 times a week and please sign in their reading diary.
 As children in Y4 are growing in independence, they can read to themselves and record this in their reading diary, please can this still be signed by an adult.
 Reading diaries will be checked every Monday so please ensure they are in school on this day.